RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

     application (if a scheduler is assigned) plus one.

 DESCRIPTION:
-    In uni-processor configurations, a value of one will be returned.
+    In uniprocessor configurations, a value of one will be returned.

     In SMP configurations, this returns the value of a global variable set during system initialization to indicate the count of utilized processors.